expln/metamath-lamp/docs/guide.md

 * Merge: Merge the selected statements (they must be similar).
 * Magnifying glass: search for an existing statement in the current context;
   the selected one (if any) will be added as a new statement.
+  See below for more about searching.
 * A arrow: Apply a substitution to all selected statements.
 * Network: Unify.
 If no statements are selected, it will attempt to unify all statements to create a proof.
 If a statement is selected, it will open a dialogue to start a bottom-up search for a proof.

+Under the editor command tab bar is basic information about the proof (such as its description).

+### Basic information about the proof

+The basic information about the proof are the proof's description, variables, and disjoints.
+Click on the text area to the right of those fields to edit this infomration.
+Here's some about those fields:

+* Description: The description, which will be included in a comment in the final Metamath database just before the proof.
+  If you are following the conventions of `set.mm`, the first sentence should be an English description of what is proved.
+Surround Metamath statements with backquotes (so they can be typographically formatted) and precede references to another with an isolated "~".
+  Conventionally this includes, at its end, a statement like "(Contributed by NAME, DD-MMM-YYYY)" where DD-MMM-YYYY is the date the proof was completed and MMM is the 3-letter English name of the month.
+* Variables: A list of variables.
+* Disjoints; A list of variables that are disjoint.

+Under the basic information about the proof are a list of statements in the proof.

+### List of statements in the proof

+The list of statements (aka steps) of the proof follows the basic information about the proof.

+By default, when the tool begins there will be no statements.
+Typically the first statement to be added is the statement to be proved (aka the *goal*).
+Use "+" in the editor command bar to add the goal.
+Usually the goal is the last statement, though metamath-lamp does not enforce this.

+Each statement is presented in the following left-to-right order:

+* Box (selector): Select this box to select or unselect this statement.
+  Many commands work on the "currently selected statement(s)", so it's important to be able to select them al.
+  Use the box in the editor command bar to select or deselect all statements.
+* Green Checkmark (if present): If there's a green checkmark following the selector box, a recent unification has confirmed that this statement is proven given its context and its previous statements.
+Any modification of a proof removes the checkmarks.
+  To regenerate the checkmarks,
+  select "unify" (without selecting any particular statement), which will re-verify the statements and show checkmarks for the statements that are proven.
+  Once you see a checkmark, you can see a compressed metamath proof of that step by selecting its checkmark (generally you would do this on the goal step).
+Once there, you can show or hide the proof table, as well as showing only essential steps.
+  Non-essential steps are the steps showing how to create syntactic structures and show that they are of the correct types.
+* Id: This is an arbitrary id for this statement.
+  By convention the goal is labelled "qed" or the name of the statement to be proved, and the hypotheses are labelled "hNUMBER" where NUMBER is a consecutive integer starting with 1.
+All other statements are consecutive integers starting with 1.
+These conventions are not enforced by the tool; you can use any sequence of alphanumerics for an id.
+  The point of the id is to provide a simple way to refer to a statement.
+* P/H: This is "P" if it's a statement to be proven, and "H" if the statement is a hypothesis, Typically all hypothesis are listed first.
+By default, left-clicking on a "P" will reveal or hide the specific justification for the proved step (if any).
+By default, using alt-left click will show a dialogue to let you select if this is a "P" or "H" statement type.
+* Statement: This is the actual statement.
+In most cases this will start with "|-" (meaning "it is true that..."), followed by a space-separated sequence of symbols of the statement to be proved.
+An example of a statement is `|- ( 2 + 2 ) = 4` (two plus two equals four).
+  You can edit the statement.
+By default, you can do this by clicking on the text with the mouse left button or by touching it using a touchscreen.
+  Once you're done, press the disk icon to use the edited statement, or the cancel icon to not change the statement.
+  You can also select *parts* of a statement; by default you can do this by using alt-left click ("alt" is sometimes labelled "opt").
+  For more about selecting parts of a statement, see the next section.

+### Selecting parts of a statement

+What we've shown so far is enough to create any proof.
+However, it's very common when creating a proof to want to copy *part* of a statement.
+Therefore, metamath-lamp has mechanisms to make selecting *parts* of a statement very easy, especially in the presence of parentheses-like constructs.

+By default, alt-left click enables selecting part of a statement (on some Mac keyboards "alt" is labelled "opt").
+If you'd prefer a different mechanism, use the settings tab to change this.

+Once you've done this, a selector dialogue will appear under the statement.
+You can easily select a part of the statement and modify the selection.
+In particular,
+you can select parentheses-like characters to select the expression begun or ended with them.

+You can the use the selector dialogue as follows:
+* Expand selection: Expand the selection to the next largest syntactic unit.
+* Shrink selection: Reduce the selection to the next smallest syntactic unit.
+* Add new statement above: Create a new statement above the current statment, and make its contents the selected statement.
+* Add new statement below: Create a new statement below the current statment, and make its contents the selected statement.
+* Copy to clipboard.
+Note that you can later create or edit statement, and copy from the clipboard.
+* Edit: Start editing with the current text selected.
+* Close: Close this statement part selection dialogue box.

+### Searching for a statement in the current context

+TODO

+### Replacement

+TODO

+### Proving bottom-up

+TODO

+## Settings

+The "Settings" tab lets you configure metamath-lamp to your liking.

+It's important to remember that any changes you make in the Settings tab are *not* applied until you select
+"Apply Changes"; if you want to discard changes, select "Discard Changes".

+TODO

+## More examples

+In future versions of this user guide we hope to have more examples.

+TODO

+## Conclusion

+Metamath-lamp is intended to be an easy-to-use proof assistant.
+We'd love contributions and feedback.